darwinleague95/EC2-Based-Web-Scraper-with-Auto-Backup-to-S3/README.md

 ✅ Bonus:
 Send a notification using SNS after each successful scrape.

-Use CloudWatch to trigger alerts if scraping fails.
+Use CloudWatch to trigger alerts if scraping fails